hluk/CopyQ/docs/faq.rst

 How to preserve the order of copied items on copy or pasting multiple items?
 ----------------------------------------------------------------------------

 a.
-Reverse order of selected items with ``Ctrl+Shift+R`` and copy them or
+Reverse order of selected items with ``Ctrl+Shift+R`` and copy them.
-b. select items in reverse order and copy.
+b.
+Alternatively, select items in reverse order and copy.

 See `#165 <https://github.com/hluk/CopyQ/issues/165#issuecomment-34745058>`__.